 Welcome to Omni's APC calculator, a.k.a. the average propensity to consume calculator.
 A simple tool for when you want to calculate the average proportion of income you've spent on consumption. 💰

 Tracking spending and saving habits is a great way to utilize your income, and evaluating your income and expenses could come in handy for your budget plan.
-If you ever wondered what ratio of your income you spend on consumption rather than save, the APC index is for you!
+If you ever wondered what ratio of your income you spend on consumption rather than saving, the APC index is for you!
 In the following, you will learn about:

 - What the average propensity to consume is;